Portrait of James Hutton

 It is written in a fair hand and was nearly ready to be sent to the printers for publication as Hutton has only annotated a few pages here and there with corrections or directions.

-Playfair then gave the manuscript to his friend John Webb Seymour (1777-1819) who he accompanied on a field trip to Glen Tilt in 1807.
-The manuscript contained Hutton’s descriptions of his visit there in 1785 which Seymour referenced throughout his own 1814 paper on the geology of the area.
+Hutton was known to have been working on the manuscript up until his death in 1797, after which the manuscript passed into the hands of his friend and first biographer John Playfair (1748-1819).
+Playfair subsequently gave the manuscript to his friend John Webb Seymour (1777-1819) who he accompanied on a field trip to Glen Tilt in 1807 as it contained Hutton’s descriptions of his visit there in 1785, which Seymour referenced throughout his own 1814 paper on the geology of the area.

 Both Playfair and Seymour died in 1819 and the manuscript then passed to Seymour’s brother the Duke of Somerset, who in turn gave it to Leonard Horner (1785-1864).